dcos/dcos-e2e/docs/source/cli.rst

 --------------------

 It can become tedious repeatly typing the cluster ID, particularly if you only have one cluster.
-As a convenience, any command which takes exactly one cluster ID defaults to using the "default" if no cluster ID is given.
+As a convenience, any command which takes a ``cluster-id`` option, apart from ``create``, defaults to using "default" if no cluster ID is given.

 This means that you can use ``--cluster-id=default`` and then use ``dcos_docker wait`` with no arguments to wait for the ``default`` cluster.